ucddesigncareerfair/ucd_dcf_2017/README.md

 Then watches for changes to source files and rebuilds to "/dist".
 CSS changes should apply automatically in the browser.
 HTML and script changes should automatically reload the page.

+`grunt publish` push compiled site from master to gh-pages

 # Setup

 Install node.js LTS. https://nodejs.org/en/